-Sent by Jennifer Mouser
+Sent by Paul Maddison

 Based in Totton

 Welcome to my personal webpage at Travel Counsellors.
-As a bit of background, I have been in the travel industry in various sectors for over 30 years, and have had my own business for 18 years of that!
+As a bit of background, I have been in the travel industry in various sectors for over 30 years, and have had my own business for over 18 years of that!
 Previous positions have included overseas sailing instructor, holiday rep, corporate/VIP flight attendant, cabin crew manager, cruise product manager as well as long-haul and cruise sales.
 All of which have given me a broad knowledge of travel as a whole.

 Having spent several of my childhood years in East Africa, I've had the travel bug from an early age, and have travelled extensively worldwide throughout my life.
 I've also been fortunate enough to live and work in Sweden, Bahrain and New Zealand.